paulgolter/blender-pipeline-integration/README.md

 - `bl_idname = "my_namespace.print_context"`
 --> bpy.ops.my_namespace.print_context()

-It needs to contain `1` dot and the prefix is essentially the namespace under which the operator will be registered.
+It needs to contain `1` dot and the prefix is essentially the namespace under which the Operator will be registered.

 ---

-A not very well known feature is that when calling an operator via Python you can pass additional arguments to it.
+A not very well known feature is that when calling an Operator via Python, you can pass additional arguments to it.

 Remember the `invoke` function only being called when an Operator is executed from the UI?